 (6.)
-Accustom yourself to a serious meditation every morning.
-Fresh-airing our souls in heaven will engender in us a purer spirit and nobler thoughts.
+Accustom yourself to a serious meditation every morning.-Fresh airing our souls in heaven will engender in us purer spirits and nobler thoughts.
 A morning seasoning would secure us for all the day.
-Though other necessary thoughts about our calling will and must come in, yet when we have despatched them, let us attend to our morning theme as our chief companion.
-As a man that is going with another about some considerable business, suppose to Westminster, though he meets with several friends on the way, and salutes some, and with others with whom he hath some affairs he spends a little time, yet he quickly returns to his companion, and both together go their intended stage, Do thus in the present case.
+Though other necessary thoughts about our callings will and must comein, yet when we have dispatched them, let us attend our morning theme as our chief companion.† As a man that is going with another about some considerable business, (suppose, to Westminster,) though he meets with several friends in the way, and salutes some, and [with] others with whom he hath some affairs he spends a little time, yet he quickly returns to his companion, and both together go their intended stage: do thus in the present case.
 Our minds are active, and will be doing something, though to little purpose; and if they be not fixed upon some noble object, they will, like madmen and fools, be mightily pleased in playing with straws.
-The thoughts of God were the first visitors David had in the morning, Ps. cxxxix.
-17, 18.
-God and his heart met together as soon as he was awake, and kept company all the day after.
-In this meditation, look both to the matter and manner.
+The thoughts of God were the first visitors David had in the morning; God and his heart met together as soon as